F5Networks/f5-azure-arm-templates/experimental/autoscale/ltm/via-lb/1nic/existing-stack/bigiq-payg/README.md

 - F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
+- **NOTE:** This solution launches at least one BIG-IP VE with a BYOL (bring your own license) license, but then uses PAYG BIG-IP VEs when auto scale events occur.
+The template relies on an existing BIG-IQ device with a pool of 1-4 BYOL licenses (you specify this number in the template).
+But instead of scaling BYOL BIG-IP VE instances, up to 8 hourly BIG-IP VE LTM instances automatically instantiate to seamlessly handle the load (based on values you enter in the template).
+When traffic or CPU utilization decreases, the hourly BIG-IP VEs are automatically removed.
 - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - After deploying the template, if you make manual changes to the BIG-IP configuration, you should visit [this section](#backup-big-ip-configuration-for-cluster-recovery).
 - For important information on choosing a metric on which to base autoscaling events and the thresholds used by the template, see [Scaling Thresholds](#scaling-thresholds).
 - The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/subscription pool, which enables self-licensing of BIG-IP virtual editions (VEs).
+- **NEW:**  Beginning with release 5.3.0.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
+Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only (name starts with **LTM**) or All modules (image name starts with **All**) available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
+Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
+If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
+See this [Matrix](https://clouddocs.f5.com/cloud/public/v1/matrix.html#microsoft-azure) for recommended Azure instance types.

 ## Security